seasketch/geoprocessing/README.md

 * `geoprocessing watch scripts` - build scripts only and watch for changes

 CLI - from packages/geoprocessing folder
-* `npm run prepare` - build core library and scripts.
+* `npm run prepare` - compile core Typescript library and scripts using `tsc`.
 Also runs automatically on initial install and publish
 * `npm run watch` - build core library and watch for changes
 * `npm run watch:scripts` - build scripts only and watch for changes